MarcusWolschon/osmeditor4android/documentation/docs/help/en/Presets.md

 ## Useful presets for download

-Most current JOSM presets can be found in [JOSM preset list](http://josm.openstreetmap.de/wiki/Presets#JOSMAvailablepresets) the preset download urls are modified for direct download (the links automatically configure a new preset entry and will only work on your device with Vespucci installed)
+Most current JOSM presets can be found in [JOSM preset list](http://josm.openstreetmap.de/wiki/Presets#JOSMAvailablepresets).
+If you are viewing this on your mobile device with Vespucci the preset download urls are modified for direct download and install.

 Some further potentially useful presets: